-► The optical head has a seal and "WARNING" sticker to prevent inadvertent tampering with the device.
+The optical head has a seal and "WARNING" sticker to prevent inadvertent tampering with the device.
 Do not attempt to compromise the seal of the optical head assembly.
-Doing so will result in loss of device sensitivity and inaccurate measurement data.
 Repairs can then only be performed by the factory and are not covered under warranty.

 This section presents recommendations and solutions to common problems, such as gas leaks, excessive sampling gas temperatures and pressures, electrical noise, and contamination.
-For other issues related to the sample conditioning system (SCS), please refer to the SCS Operating Instruction.
+For other issues related to the sample conditioning system (SCS), please refer to the SCS operating instruction.

-Contact Service if your analyzer does not appear to be hampered by one of these related problems.
-Refer to $Service \rightarrow \square$.
+Contact Service if your analyzer is demonstrating other issues.
+Refer to Service $\rightarrow \square$.